ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 Name
 ```

-Adding addition annotation for the object page to `Z_C_Rating_ReadOnly` results in the following code.
+The resulting code, including the additional annotations for the object page, is shown in the following listing.

 ```abap
 @EndUserText.label: 'Rating view for RO UI'